Macon County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: When you call, provide them with your case number (if you have it) or your name and date of birth.
-This will help them quickly locate the impound lot where your car is being held.
+• Reference your booking number: When you call, provide your booking number (if you have it) to help them locate your records more efficiently.

 What You Need to Retrieve Your Vehicle